-“Push-Pull” (www.push-pull.net) is an integrated, sustainable farming method that improves maize yields and soil fertility: The stemborer pest is repelled by the smell of desmodium planted as an intercrop between the maize (“Push”).
+“Push-Pull” (www.push-pull.net) is an integrated, sustainable farming method that improves maize and millet yields and soil fertility: The stemborer pest is repelled by the smell of desmodium planted as an intercrop between the maize and millet (“Push”).
 Napier grass is planted as a border crop and it attracts the stemborers away the maize field (“Pull”).
 Desmodium can also fix nitrogen and so improves maize yields without the use of artificial fertilisers and pesticides.
 The napier grass is also a welcome source of healthy animal fodder.
 The aim of the project supported by Biovision is to extend the use of this sustainable method in the area around Lake Victoria.
-The Push-Pull method is being taught at many agricultural schools and information that is easy to understand is being made available in the form of manuals or comics.
-Practical instruction and short films are used to reach the farmers who often have little or no formal schooling.
+The project supported by Biovision is now in its 4th phase.
+It is focussing on creating added value from the use of sustainable farming methods and continuing the development of the method for communities in Central Kenya.

 Most local famers have about 0.9 – 2 hectares of land for the cultivation of maize and other crops.
 However, they find it extremely difficult to produce sufficient maize, which is a staple food in the region.
 Problems include poor soil fertility and infestations by pests such as the stemborer moth.
 This can reduce maize yields by up to 60%.
 The Push-Pull method can significantly improve food security and the position of small farmers, particularly in terms of the challenges facing them as a result of climate change.